-Your Personal Data for taking the necessary actions to offer Customers the Company’s products are kept by us for additional 3 years as of the termination of our contractual relation.
+Your Personal Data for taking the necessary actions to offer other Users the Company’s products are kept by us for additional 3 years as of the termination of our contractual relation.

 We also keep your Personal Data for the duration of our contractual relation for providing you support services and for the purpose of offering you the possibility to formulate your requests to the Company or regarding the Company’s products.